sweetsweetstefan/cloudmc-cloudca-kb/rbac/rbac.md

 Primary role must be one of the five standard roles, it can never be a custom role.

 ### Explanation of the environment roles
-- Viewer:
+- Viewer:  Read-only access to the environment
-- Networking read-only
+- Networking read-only: Can modify instances and storage, but gets read-only access for network configuration features
-- Editor
+- Editor: Can modify all features of the environment, but cannot change the environment settings nor manage users
-- Owner
+- Owner: Adds the ability to change the environment settings and to manage users

 ## Use cases